Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots

 Recall that, in the above algorithm, $\Qm$ is known because we are solving the FD problem.
 On the other hand, in the IBA, $\ddqv$ is computed in three stages

-Because of the mass matrix inversion, the computational complexity for solving the FD with the MIID is the same as that of the IBA, namely $O(N^{3})$.
-However, in the IBA, the computation of $\Mm$ requires $n$ calls to the ID, resulting in a $O(N^{2})$ complexity for obtaining $\Mm$.
-Additionally, the kinematic and inertial terms must be re-evaluated at every call.
-When the body geometry is complex, the computation of these terms can easily become a bottleneck and exceed the time required for matrix inversion, especially if the total number of DoF remains in the order of tens, as is customary in ROMs for control purposes.
+Because of the mass matrix inversion, the complexity for solving the FD with the MIID is the same as that of the IBA, namely $O(N^{3})$.
+However, in the IBA, the computation of $\Mm$ requires $n$ calls to the ID, resulting in a $O(N^{2})$ cost.
+Additionally, the kinematic and inertial terms must be re-evaluated at every call with an obvious waste of computational resources.
+When the body geometry is complex, the computation of these terms can easily become a bottleneck and exceed the time required for matrix inversion, especially if the total number of DoFs remains in the order of tens, as is customary in ROMs for control purposes.